 Yeah, I didn’t do that.
 So when I finally got to the window (more on that in a bit), I got sent to the side because I hadn’t filled out the stupid form.
-But here’s the thing…because I had filled out a form on Vietnam-evisa.org, I thought I didn’t need to fill out another form that included similar information.
+But here’s the thing…because I had filled out “a” form on the Vietnam-evisa.org website, I thought I didn’t need to fill out another form that included similar information.
 Call me a dumbass.
 I am a dumbass.

 Thanks for choosing http://www.vietnam-evisa.org/